-- Meet with recoverees to build a trusting recovery coaching relationship
+- Build a trusting recovery coaching relationship with members

-- Provide onsite recovery services in both group and individual sessions, focused on helping participants build their recovery capital
+- Provide onsite recovery services in both group and individual settings, with a focus on helping people build their recovery capital

 - Advocate for the needs of each individual and teach self-advocacy skills